MEK3230 – Fluid Mechanics

 And in addition one of these:

 Technology and theories of research (1+2)

 The special admission requirements may also be covered by equivalent studies from Norwegian upper secondary school or by other equivalent studies (in Norwegian).

 Recommended previous knowledge

-6 hours of lectures and exercises/colloquia per week.
-The exercises are mainly based on independent work from the students.
-The students must hand in compulsory assignments.
+6 hours of lectures/exercises per week throughout the semester.
+The exercises are to a large extent based on independent work from the students.

 Examination support material

 Rottmann's formula list and approved calculators are allowed.
 Information about approved calculators in Norwegian.